WanderingCat27/SimpleVCSubtitles/README.md

 (unaffilated with simplevc mod independent plugin)

 "working" beta (wip unreleased) of subtitles for simple vc in minecraft.
-Uses whisper https://github.com/openai/whisper. specifically master branch uses https://github.com/ggerganov/whisper.cpp (working but requires setup steps not provided)
+Uses whisper https://github.com/openai/whisper. specifically master branch uses https://github.com/ggerganov/whisper.cpp (working but requires setup steps not currently provided)

 This is in progress, trying to reduce the barrier to entry while maintaining speed using fast whisper versions like whisper.cpp